Vatshayan/Final-Year-Project-Cryptographic-Technique-for-Communication-System/README.md

 ### HOW TO RUN THE PROJECT-
-Email me at vatshayan007@gmail.com to get a detailed guide report to run the project with source Code.
+Email me at vatshayan007@gmail.com to get a detailed Guide report to run the project with source Code.

 If you are not able to Understand this Great Project then Mail me now, I will explain every details and description to you very easily.
 A Video has also been made to explain this project smoothly and lucid manner.
 Mail me Now !!